 This globalization means that Western employers will naturally look to the Philippines and other low-cost destinations to provide their staffing, instead of just their own geographically constrained hometown.
 The Philippines is increasingly the destination-of-choice for SMEs, due to its outsourcing pedigree, cultural alignment, young educated workforce and grasp of the English language.

 Outsourcing and offshore employment have been proven by large corporations — while adoption by the SMEs has been slow, globalization and technology will speed this along.

-The only constraint to the Philippines is the effective promotion of its services, and efficient ways of connecting the employers with the employees.
-The world is becoming increasingly “digital,” and so, it is essential that the Philippines’ outsourcing sector is better represented online.
+The only constraint to the Philippines is the effective promotion of its services and efficient ways of connecting the employers with the employees.
+The world is becoming increasingly “digital,” and so, the Philippines’ outsourcing sector must be better represented online.

 Until now, there has been no outsourcing marketplace, and this is desperately needed.
-The country’s outsourcing suppliers are disaggregated, and are in need of a coordinated sophisticated approach to marketing and promotion of their sector to the world market.
+The country’s outsourcing suppliers are disaggregated and need a coordinated sophisticated approach to marketing and promotion of their sector to the world market.

-These factors are coming together now though, and combining to create a perfect opportunity, which is a win-win for all market participants.
+These factors are coming together now to create a perfect opportunity, which is a win-win for all market participants.
 This is an exciting time for the Philippines.

 Emerging global payment solutions have widened the opportunities of exchange between individual clients and businesses across the world.
 It has broken the barrier of different currencies and has made managing finances easier through online platforms.
 This alone has enabled international trade as it significantly reduces the friction and limitations of conducting business.